wavefrontHQ/docs/pages/doc/query_language_query_builder.md

 ## Enabling Query Builder

-You can enable or disable the Query Builder in your [user preferences](users_account_managing.html#configuring-your-preferences).
+You can enable or disable Query Builder in your [user preferences](users_account_managing.html#configuring-your-preferences).
 * If **Enable Query Builder** and **Always Open the Query Builder** are both checked, then the Query Builder always displays when you navigate to a blank chart or new alert.
 * If **Always Open the Query Builder** is not checked, then the Query Editor displays byt default.
 Query Builder displays only if you click the query builder toggle.

 ![Query builder new](images/query_builder_new.png)

 To switch from Query Builder to Query Editor, click the toggle.
 **Note** You cannot switch from Query Editor to Query Builder if any part of the query has changed.

 ## Constructing Queries

-In Query Builder, a query consists one or more functions, one or more filters (i.e. sources, source tags, and point tags), and a chain of metrics <i class="fa fa-signal"/>.
+In Query Builder, a query consists of a metric, zero or more filters (i.e. sources, source tags, and point tags), and zero more functions.
 You build the query from these elements, and the query displays below.

 ![Query builder](images/query_builder_48x.png)